Principle Investigator

 Eric joined the lab in 2018 as a Smithsonian postdoctoral research fellow.
 He is interested in microbial evolutionary ecology and is exploring the dynamics of marine microbial diversity in the Coral Triangle biodiversity hot spot.
 Eric’s Ph.D. research at the University of Wisconsin – Madison focused on coevolution and population genetic structure among fungal and bacterial symbionts of fungus-farming ants in neotropical rainforests.
 While currently focused on microbes, he has also worked with invasive fire ants, argentine ants, and threespine stickleback.
 Eric’s teaching experience includes Microbial Ecology, Evolution & Diversity (UW-Madison) and Introductory Biology, Advances in Microbiology (California State University – Fullerton).
 Eric received his B.S.
 (Biology) from the University of Texas at Austin.

 John Amiel joined the Barber Lab in 2021 as a PhD student.
 Their overarching research interest is in investigating and predicting how environmental change will affect coral reef ecosystems by understanding the interplay between the multiple scales of biology.
 John Amiel earned their B.S in Evolution, Ecology, and Biodiversity from UC Davis in 2021 where they worked with Dr. Rachael Bay and Dr. Anne Todgham.
 Alongside their research aspirations, John Amiel is dedicated to increasing diversity in STEM by continuing to mentor and teach students from underrepresented backgrounds and participating in outreach to make science more accessible.
+They are a 2022 alumnus of The Diversity Project.
 To learn more about John Amiel, visit their website here.

 Onny joined the lab as a master student in 2016 funded by USAID PRESTASI Scholarship.
 His current research focuses on using environmental DNA (eDNA) to ascertain the distribution and diversity of marine fishes across Indonesia and test the efficiency of employing eDNA methods on time-series biodiversity monitoring.
 Since 2010, Onny has worked as a marine biologist in the Research Center for Oceanography, Indonesian Institute of Sciences (LIPI).
 He holds a B.S. degree from Gadjah Mada University, Indonesia.